CLIENT LIST

 i: the client is waiting for a VM I/O (deprecated)

-M: the client is a master
+M: the client is a primary

 N: no specific flag set